engrvijay/RDMA/README.md

-# RDMA setting up on linux with
+### RDMA setting up on linux
-# I am using Ubuntu24 linux kernel=6.14
+### I am using Ubuntu24 linux kernel=6.14
-# SoftiWARP is a software RDMA device that attaches with the active network cards to enable RDMA programming.
+### SoftiWARP is a software RDMA device that attaches with the active network cards to enable RDMA programming.
-# Soft-iWARP is a software-based iWARP stack that runs at reasonable performance levels and seamlessly fits
-# into the OFA RDMA environment provides several benefits.
+### Soft-iWARP is a software-based iWARP stack that runs at reasonable performance levels and seamlessly fits into the OFA RDMA environment provides several benefits.

 1. Setting up RDMA environment (lib, verbs , driver)
 $sudo apt-get install build-essential libelf-dev cmake